 Ziva gave birth first to 2 males in 97, Néré and Kouni.
 If it has been proved that Kouni's father is Pyros, released nearby, doubts still remain for Néré.

-Kouni unfortunately died 3 years later.
-Néré, on the other hand, reproduced with the autochton female Canelle, giving birth to one male, the first "hybrid" Pyrenean-Slovenian bear.
+Kouni, unfortunately, died 3 years later.
+Néré, on the other hand, reproduced with the autochthon female Canelle, giving birth to one male, the first "hybrid" Pyrenean-Slovenian bear.
 Ziva later gave birth to 3 other small males in 2000 and 2004, but one of them died.
 Their father is unknown.

 Pyros was a very active male since he also reproduced with Melba, giving birth to one male, Boutxi and one female, Caramelle.
 Later Pyros reproduced with Caramelle herself, giving birth to 2 males, one dead in 2001, the other one still alive (but unnamed) in 2003.

 The second wave was decided after the "accidental" (there is an ongoing and passionate debate on this topic) shooting of Canelle, the last original Pyrenean female, in 2004.